DPAC A to Z Guide

 The mailing address for DPAC, as well as its physical address, is 123 Vivian Street, Durham, North Carolina 27701

-Children under the age of 6 are not allowed at most DPAC performances.
-Some exceptions apply, including family shows such as Disney Live, Paw Patrol and Daniel Tigers Neighborhood.
+- Children under the age of 6 are not allowed at most DPAC performances.
+Some exceptions apply, including special productions for young children such as Peppa Pig and Paw Patrol.

-To check the specific policy for a particular show, please visit that show’s More Info page on DPAC’s website, dpacnc.com
+- To check the specific age requirement policy for any DPAC event, please visit that show’s More Info page on DPAC’s website, dpacnc.com

 For safety and as a courtesy to other guests, please do not sit or stand in the aisles.
 Aisles should be kept clear at all times, We ask you to comply with all these policies.